Son of Alex Murdaugh’s housekeeper testifies that he stole $4m payout from family

 “Was she able to say how she fell?” he asked.

-“No she was not,” Mr Satterfied replied.
+“No she was not,” Mr Satterfield replied.

 At the time, Satterfield’s death was regarded as an accidental fall – however her death certificate cited her manner of death as “natural”.